fasl8/ft_transcendences/README.md

 ## 🤝 Contributing

-This project follows 42 School guidelines and standards.
+This project follows 42 University guidelines and standards.
 All implementation decisions are justified and documented for evaluation purposes.
 **Built according to ft_transcendence subject requirements v14.2**

 ## 📝 License

-This project is part of the 42 School curriculum and adheres to the school's academic policies.
+This project is part of the 42 University curriculum and adheres to the university academic policies.